Procsiab/motioneye-alpine/README.md

 podman build -f Containerfile.amd64 -t mycompany/motioneye-alpine
 ```

 **NOTE**: You may want to use the `Containerfile.aarch64` to produce an image for an ARM64v8 target platform.
-In that case, the QEMU AARCH64 static binary (`qemu-aarch64-static`) must be in the same folder of the Containerfile.
+In that case, the package `qemu-aarch64-static` must be installed.

 ## Run the Image